Cairi-S/tom-poulson/README.md

 The **header** for each page will be conventional with the logo in the top left hand corner and navigation bar to the right.
 The logo will be in dark gray with the navbar in maroon.

-The **footer** for each page will include copyright information and links the the musicians social media centered (desktop) shown by icons.
+The **footer** for each page will include copyright information and links the the musicians social media centered shown by icons.
 These will be in maroon.

 When you **hover over an item in the navbar** the text will be outlined by a box - the text and background color will invert so the text is off-white and the box is maroon.